-Further, suppose $\gamma_2$ is closed, so it divides the plane into two regions.
-We say that a point lies {}\emph{inside} (respectively, {}\emph{outside}) of $\gamma_2$ if it lies in the bounded region (respectively, unbounded) region.
-In this case we say that $\gamma_1$ supports $\gamma_2$ \emph{from inside} ( \emph{from outside}) if $\gamma_1$ supports $\gamma_2$ and lies in the region inside it (respectively outside it).
+Further, suppose $\gamma_2$ is a simple closed plane curve.
+By Jordan's theorem (\ref{thm:jordan}), $\gamma_2$ cuts from the plane two closed regions, one is bounded and the other is unbounded.
+We say that a point $p$ lies {}\emph{inside} (respectively, {}\emph{outside}) $\gamma_2$ if $p$ lies in the bounded region (respectively, unbounded) region.
+In this case, we say that $\gamma_1$ supports $\gamma_2$ \emph{from the inside} ( \emph{from the outside}) if $\gamma_1$ supports $\gamma_2$ and lies inside $\gamma_2$ (respectively outside $\gamma_2$).